 The concept of sustainable development was introduced in the World Conservation Strategy (IUCN 1980) and had its roots in the concept of a sustainable society and in the management of renewable resources.
 Adopted by the WCED in 1987 and by the Rio Conference in 1992 as a process of change in which the exploitation of resources, the direction of investments, the orientation of technological development, and institutional change are all in harmony and enhance both current and future potential to meet human needs and aspirations.
 SD integrates the political, social, economic and environmental dimensions.
 (IPCC)

-climate compatible development project finance, climate justice, sustainable livelihoods, climate compatible development, climate change as a threat to MDG, energy justice, Sustainable Development Goals, rural development, non-carbon benefits, sectors for sustainable development, stakeholder engagement, water-energy-food nexus, Green Growth, policy instruments, policy options, social development
+climate compatible development project finance, climate justice, climate compatible development, sustainable livelihoods, climate change as a threat to MDG, energy justice, Sustainable Development Goals, rural development, non-carbon benefits, sectors for sustainable development, stakeholder engagement, water-energy-food nexus, Green Growth, policy instruments, policy options, social development

 Please enter a search term or choose a letter to navigate the glossary and to find definitions.
 This glossary aims to facilitate collaboration on the development of ambitious energy efficiency measures by clarifying definitions and highlighting common terminology.
 Definitions have been collected from trusted sources.
 It intended to expand this glossary in the future to include a wiki ensuring a truly collaborative process.
 If you contribute to this glossary please contact use at: firstname.lastname@example.org

 The relation browser enables the user to see the relations between terms.

 C = Has Concept Scheme.
 Points to a concept scheme in the reegle glossary.
 Concept schemes provide the main categories of the reegleglossary.

 T = Has Top Concept.
 Points to a top concept in the reegleglossary.
 Top Concepts are the top level concepts in a concept scheme.

 N = Has Narrower.
 Points to a narrower concept of the selected concept